- Analysing a roller coaster ride

 - The turning upward of the brachistochrone at point B2 is the analog of total internal reflection in optics.

-- Our separable differential equation (in the yellow box above) doesn't contain time so its solution, the equation for the brachistochrone, doesn't contain time either.
+- Our differential equation, (8), doesn't contain time so its solution, the equation for the brachistochrone, doesn't contain time either.
 However it can be shown that the parameter θ is proportional to time: